sensemore/code.sensemore.io/docs/android_api.md

 ## 1.1.
 Introduction
-SensemoreApi is a library that helps developers to integrate their android applications to Sensemore productions."Sensemore Infinity" is main production right now.
+SensemoreApi is a library that helps developers to integrate their android applications to Sensemore productions."Sensemore Infinity" is the main product right now.
 You can easily scan/connect/measure SensemoreInfinity via using this library.
-If you want to have the library please contact with hello@sensemore.io.
+If you want to have the library please contact hello@sensemore.io.

 You can also skip the reading part and check out example application to understand fundamental usages of this api.